 <div id="chart"></div>

-The following code is used to set some default options to draw the chart.
-Those are, the type of the chart, title, hieght and width, X-axis and Y-axis and more.
-We initialise series option without any data.
+The following code sets some default options to draw the chart.
+Those are the chart type, title, height and width, X-axis and Y-axis, and more.
+We initialize the series option without any data.

 var options = {